SPECK-Signature/SPECK/README.md

 ## Benchmarking

-To run benchmarks the source code must first be compiled.
+To benchmark SPECK the source code must first be compiled.

 Compilation is performed as follows (for the optimized version just substitute `reference` with `optimized`):